rage/cyber-security-base-19/data/descriptions.md

 All course material is in English.

-For students at University of Helsinki: the first 3 courses form a bachelor-level course Introduction to Cyber Security (TKT20009), while the last 3 courses form a master-level course
-Cyber Security II (CSM13204).
+For students at University of Helsinki: the first 3 courses correspond to a bachelor-level course Introduction to Cyber Security (TKT20009), while the last 3 courses correspond to a master-level course Cyber Security II (CSM13204).

 #### Introduction to Cyber Security 1 CR (ECTS)

-_Schedule: Feb., 2021 -- 31.12.2022_
+_Schedule: Feb., 2022 -- 31.12.2022_

 This part of the course series will introduce the participant to the relevant issues in cyber security.
 These issues include the stakeholders' and users'